munyasya21/shop-yangu/README.md

-## Run the Development Server
+# Run the Development Server

-To start the development server, run the following command:
+**To start the development server, run the following command**:

 ```bash
 npm run dev
 ```
 ```bash

 # Components Overview